paukstelis/octoprint_deploy/README.md

   * run the command `sudo octoprint_deploy/octoprint_deploy.sh`.
   * Choose `Prepare System` from the menu.
   * If you have already been using this system for some time, you will be prompted that files will be moved in order to generate a template instance.
+  * You will be prompted if you want to switch from mjpeg-streamer to ustreamer.
   * Setup admin user by connecting to http://octopi.local via browser.
   * Back in the ssh session, choose `Add Instance` and follow the instructions.
   * If your printer does not have a serial number (all Creality printers), it will time out and use the physical USB address for udev entries.